antoniotmdev/Antoniotmdev/README.md

 [![Linkedin Badge](https://img.shields.io/badge/AntonioTrujillo-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/antonio-trujillo-aa74ba195/)](https://www.linkedin.com/in/antonio-trujillo-aa74ba195/)
 ## Hello! :hand:

-I'm Antonio, I'm a web application developer, I like technology and being able to create a better world with it.
+I'm Antonio, I'm a web developer, I like technology and being able to create a better world with it.
 I like to share my code with friends and partners, sharing code makes you feel better. :wink:

 Apart: